Abu Darwish Mosque – A Gem on One of Amman’s 7 Mounts

-Abu Darwish Mosque might not be one of the most popular or most well-known Jordan tourist attractions, but it really is well worth a visit if you get the opportunity.
+Abu Darwish Mosque might not be one of the most popular or most well-known tourist attractions in Jordan, and it might not be a standard fixture in our Egypt and Jordan tours, but it really is well worth a visit if you get the opportunity.

-Compared to many other mosques in the Middle East, the Abu Darwish Mosque is a relatively new complex.
+Compared to many other Jordan tourist attractions, the Abu Darwish Mosque is a relatively new complex.
 The design is beautiful, yet also very simplistic, but in a very welcoming sort of way.

 Abu Darwish Mosque – A Brief History

 The Abu Darwish Mosque is visible from a distance and was only built in 1961, meaning that it is considerably younger than many of the other mosques one can see in Jordan and throughout the Middle East.